ricardo-rendoncepeda/devsign/devsign-deckset.md

 ![inline](Images/MengTweet.png)

 ^ When people hear "design", they usually think of "visual design" and can get scared off because of the technical skill and tool mastery it requires.
-However, I was able to participate in the process by simply getting to know the more visual-side of Xcode, with features such as canvas rectangles in Interface Builder and the all-new live rendering.
+However, I was able to participate in the process by simply getting to know the more *visual side of Xcode*, with features such as canvas rectangles in Interface Builder and the all-new live rendering.

 ^ Xcode can only do so much though, so I began to meet designers half-way and try to handle some of their more menial tasks which I actually found quite exciting.
 I barely know my way around Illustrator, but with a few basic commands I'm able to take a raw file and slice icons, modify their color, and adjust their size.

 ^ Eventually, your skills and interest will grow if you just commit a little bit of your day to these tools and follow good tutorials, much like you would on RayWenderlich.com.

-^ I'm still very new to the field, but I'm hoping to make "the leap" some time and whenever I can I try to choose my own color palettes, mess around with different layouts, and even make some of my own icons.

 ---